 Chase Slate® Helps You Pay Off Debt

 A high credit score indicates positive financial behavior.
 But that doesn't mean someone with a high credit score doesn't have debt.
-If you have an excellent credit score but also have debt to pay off, then a balance transfer credit card can help.
+If you're in the market for an excellent credit score credit card but also have debt to pay off, then a balance transfer credit card can help.

 Chase Slate® is the best balance transfer credit card to help you pay off credit card debt.
 With this card, you can get a free balance transfer if you do the transfer in the first 60 days.
 (After 60 days, a transfer comes with a 3% fee.)
 You also get a 0% APR on purchases and balance transfers for 15 months.
 That gives you more than one year to either pay off the debt or make some serious progress on doing so.